Skip to main content

 Create Flow Items

-Flow Items are the individual, granular actions inside a Flow Definition.
-Each Flow Item represents a single atomic operation—such as "Person Disable" to disable a user account, "Remove Group Memberships" to revoke access, or "Archive Mailbox" to preserve email data.
-Flow Items are discrete tasks that the Flow Definition orchestrates together to create a complete business process.
-When adding Flow Items to a Flow Definition, you can configure delays and dependencies to control execution sequence—for example, configuring a "Terminate Person" Flow Item with a one-hour delay that depends on "Disable Person Account" completing first ensures accounts are disabled before deletion occurs.
-This article demonstrates creating a Flow Item that disables an EmpowerID Person account and adding it to a Flow Definition.
+Flow Items are the individual, atomic actions inside a Flow Definition.
+Each Flow Item represents a single operation—such as "Person Disable" to disable a user account, "Remove Group Memberships" to revoke access, or "Send Email" to deliver notifications.
+Flow Definitions orchestrate multiple Flow Items together to create complete business processes.
+This article demonstrates creating Flow Items and adding them to Flow Definitions.

 1. Expand Low Code/No Code Workflow and click No Code Flows.

-2. Select the Flow Items (Activities) tab and click the New Flow Item button.
-New Flow Item Button
+2. Select the Flow Items (Activities) tab and click the New Flow Item button (plus sign).
+New Flow Item Button This opens the form for creating a new Flow Item.
+New Flow Item Form

 3. Enter the details for the Flow Item: